teaching-js/js-primer/content/basics.md

 JavaScript has seven primitive types:

 * boolean (true, false)
-* undefined (a declared variable with no value set -- don't confuse with null)
+* undefined (a declared variable with no value set -- don't confuse with null -- or an unset key)
 * number (float, integer, signed by default)
 * string
 * null (a declared variable with the value set to null)